START YOUR 14-DAY FREE TRIAL TODAY

 Yes!
 Each day there is time between swims and meals to explore or relax.

 Bookings can be made directly through this website.
-If booking a twin share room with another swimmer, change the quantity to 2x when securing your spot.
+If booking a twin share or double room with another swimmer, change the quantity to 2x when securing your spot.

-If you’re booking with a another swimmer, please select a twin-share room.
+If you’re booking with another swimmer, please select a twin-share room.
+These rooms can be made up as one queen or two doubles.

 If booking on your own, please book a single room for the duration of the camp.